-- 3338 3.
-The county has already established maternity and parental leaves for its3339 employees. - 3340 4.
-It is desirable to establish a policy to reasonably accommodate pregnant 3341 ((female)) county employees in a medically approved limited duty assignment. - B. ((Definition.))
+3. The county has already established maternity and parental leaves for its employees.

+4. It is desirable to establish a policy to reasonably accommodate pregnant ((female)) county employees in a medically approved limited duty assignment.

+B. ((Definition.))
 For the purposes of this section, "((E))employee"((, for purposes of this limited duty assignment policy,)) means a full-time regular employee or a part-time regular employee.
-Promotional probation may be extended at the discretion of the director and after consultation with an employee's appointing authority so an employee who utilizes the limited duty provisions of this section has the opportunity to perform for the established promotional probationary period. - C. ((Establishment of Policy.))
-1. It is the policy of the county to recognize that pregnancy is a normal event ((in a woman's life)) and that provisions shall be made to provide ((all-female)) every employee((s)) the opportunity to continue to participate in the work force during and up to three months after ((a)) the employee's pregnancy. - 2.
-An ((female)) employee, who upon the advice of ((her)) the employee's 3352 3353 physician, cannot safely perform all of the normal duties of ((her)) the employee's job due to pregnancy and who indicates a desire to continue working ((prior to)) before taking 3354 sick or maternity leave for which ((she)) the employee may otherwise be eligible, shall 3355 upon concurrence of the director receive consideration for temporary reassignment.
-The 3356 county shall, where reasonably possible, accommodate an ((female)) employee's desire 3357 for medically approved continued employment during the employee's pregnancy and up 3358 to three months thereafter via one or more of the three alternatives listed.
-The first 3359 alternative shall have preference, and either assignments ((and/))or reassignments, or 3360
+Promotional probation may be extended at the discretion of the director and after consultation with an employee's appointing authority so an employee who utilizes the limited duty provisions of this section has the opportunity to perform for the established promotional probationary period.

+C. ((Establishment of Policy.))
+1. It is the policy of the county to recognize that pregnancy is a normal event ((in a woman's life)) and that provisions shall be made to provide ((all female)) every employee((s)) the opportunity to continue to participate in the work force during and up to three months after ((a)) the employee's pregnancy.

+2. An ((female)) employee, who upon the advice of ((her)) the employee's physician, cannot safely perform all of the normal duties of ((her)) the employee's job due to pregnancy and who indicates a desire to continue working ((prior to)) before taking sick or maternity leave for which ((she)) the employee may otherwise be eligible, shall upon concurrence of the director receive consideration for temporary reassignment.
+The county shall, where reasonably possible, accommodate an ((female)) employee's desire for medically approved continued employment during the employee's pregnancy and up to three months thereafter via one or more of the three alternatives listed.
+The first alternative shall have preference, and either assignments ((and/)) or reassignments, or both, shall be given within ((and)) the employee's department where possible.
+The office of human resources management shall be responsible for coordination of the following limited duty alternatives: